bedouin

 people of different backgrounds come together and start seeing similarities

-in each others work.
+in each other’s work.
 The 1920s and 30s were like that with a lot

 of modernist ideas spreading through the fringes of science, art, music,